tiagofilipe12/pATLAS/README.md

 ###Output

+Outputs all files to: "first input file full path" --> "string given to -o option" --> results.

 * Outputs a diagonal matrix (_.csv_ file) with all pairwise distances between all genomes in input.

 * Outputs two plots in two _.html_ files, one plot for the number of genomes with a given mash distances (average and meadian) and another plot the number of genomes with a given significant pairwise differences.